Before you start

 - A Windows Mixed Reality head mounted display (HMD).

-- A new Windows Mixed Reality ready PC or a Windows Mixed Reality compatible PC runing Windows 10 Fall Creators Update.
+- A new Windows Mixed Reality ready PC or a Windows Mixed Reality compatible PC running Windows 10 Version 1709 or later.

-- Display, USB, and Bluetooth adapaters (if required)
+- Display, USB, and Bluetooth adapters (if required)

 - Motion Controllers, an Xbox controller, or a mouse and keyboard